arronmong/sports_arb/README.md

 4.  **Deploy:**
     -   Click the "Deploy" button.
 Vercel will build and host your site, providing you with a public URL.

-## Disclaimer

-This is strictly a technical proof of concept/test and not financial advice, hence the creator of this tool is not responsible for any financial losses incurred.
-Arbitrage opportunities are rare and can disappear quickly.
-Odds data may have delays or inaccuracies.